Freezanator/Some-Beginning/README.md

 <!-- LICENSE -->
 ### License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Please see the [license file](https://github.com/Freezanator/SomeBeginning/blob/main/LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>